raresancuta/LibraryManagementSystem/README.md

     5. Update Book
     6. Add Copies of Book
     7. Remove Copies of Book
+    8. Search Loans
-    8. Lend Book
+    9. Lend Book
-    9. Return Book
+    10. Return Book
-    10. Book Recommendations
+    11. Book Recommendations
-    11. Exit
+    12. Exit

 When choosing option 2 (Search Book), the user can search by: